Child Custody Attorney Cincinnati

 Let’s start by discussing the different types of child custody in Ohio.
 There are two main types of custody:

-1. Sole allocation of parental rights and responsibilities (more commonly known as “sole” custody)
+- Sole allocation of parental rights and responsibilities (more commonly known as “sole” custody)

-2. Shared parenting or commonly known as “joint custody”.
+- Shared parenting or commonly known as “joint custody”.

 These custody determinations indicate which individuals have the legal authority to make decisions about a child’s upbringing, including education, health care, involvement in activities, and religious training.

 The custody determination is separate and apart from the parenting time arrangements.
 A parent may have equal amounts of parenting time yet not have joint decision-making.
 On the other hand, a parent may have shared parenting and equal authority to make joint decisions for the children, while exercising less than 50% of the parenting time.
+Understanding these nuances can be pivotal in negotiating custody arrangements that work in the best interests of all parties involved, ensuring that both parents are actively contributing to their child’s development, regardless of the time spent physically.

 Shared Parenting, formally referred to as joint custody in Ohio, is a designation that both parents have legal custody of the children regardless of where the child may reside.
 The parents are required to prepare a Shared Parenting Plan that details the decisions that may be made for a child and outlines the parents’ agreements regarding these decisions.

 For example, the parents may include in their shared parenting plan that the minor children will attend a specific school district through graduation from high school or that the children will be permitted to engage in school-sponsored sports.
 Shared parenting is the preferred custodial designation by many courts as it ensures the children benefit from the joint decision-making of their parents.
 Shared parenting may not be the best option for parents who are unable to cooperate and communicate well or if there is a history of abuse.
+In such situations, it is vital to explore alternatives that safeguard the child's well-being while attempting to address and resolve underlying communication issues.

 If you have sole custody or sole decision-making authority, you are permitted to make unilateral decisions for the child without the agreement of the non-custodial parent.
-The non-custodial parent is typically permitted to receive access to records, and information, and may attend events for the child, but he/she is not permitted to make legal decisions for the child.
+The non-custodial parent is typically permitted to receive access to records, information, and may attend events for the child, but he/she is not permitted to make legal decisions for the child.

 Sole custody is often awarded to a parent when the conflict around decision-making is detrimental to the child.
 It can also be utilized when one parent is lacking the capacity to make decisions for the child(ren) because of mental health concerns, substance abuse, or domestic violence.
+It’s crucial to underscore that sole custody doesn’t diminish the importance of the other parent's involvement but rather focuses on providing a structured environment to shield the child from any adverse effects stemming from parental disputes.

-Schedules and Visitation Rights
+Schedules & Visitation Rights

 The idea that parents “visit” their children is generally viewed negatively.
 Ohio has changed its laws to reflect this sentiment and now refers to visitation as “parenting time”.